smaxtec/slate/source/index.html.md

 Parameter         | Description ||
 ---------         | ----------- | ---
-organisation_id   | The ID of the organisation of which the animals should be retrived. | `required` official_id     | The official id of the animal.
+organisation_id   | ID of the organisation where the animal belongs to. | `required` official_id       | The official id of the animal.
 This is in the most cases the eartag of the animal. | `required`
 ||
 _id               | Internal ID for the animal.
-Can't be changed. archived          | When the animal is archived (inactive) the archived is set to `true`. birthday          | Day of birth of the animal. created_at        | The creation time of the animal in the smaXtec system. current_device_id | The ID of the device which is currently active in the animal. display_name      | Official ID and the Name of the animal. group_id          | ID of the group where the animal is currently in. lactation_status  | Status of the cow.
-Possible parameters: `Young_Cow`, `Lactating_Cow`, `Dry_Cow` location          | Location where the cow currently is. mark              | Animal number. | `required` for creation. mixed_race        | When the animal is a breed of two or more races.
+Can't be changed. archived          | When the animal is archived (inactive) the archived is set to `true`. birthday          | Day of birth of the animal. created_at        | The creation time of the animal in the smaXtec system.
+Can't be changed. current_device_id | The ID of the device which is currently active in the animal. display_name      | Composition of the official ID and the name of the animal. group_id          | ID of the group where the animal is currently in. lactation_status  | Status of the cow.
+Possible parameters: `Young_Cow`, `Lactating_Cow`, `Dry_Cow`.
+Changes according to events. location          | Location where the cow currently is. mark              | Animal number. | `required` for creation. mixed_race        | When the animal is a breed of two or more races.
 Example: `"mixed_race": [{"race": "ANGLER", "percent": 22}, ` `{"race": "FLECKVIEW", "percent": 78}]`.
 The percent needs to sum up to 100.
 If mixed race is set `"race": "mixed"`.